 About Eleanor Laing

 A graduate of Edinburgh University, where she was the first woman to be elected President of the Union, Eleanor worked as a solicitor in Edinburgh, in the City and in industry.
-She is Chairman of the Society of Conservative Lawyers.
+She was until recently Chairman of the Society of Conservative Lawyers.

 During the Thatcher and Major governments, Eleanor was Special Advisor to John MacGregor when he was in the Cabinet, notably as Leader of the House of Commons.